ch-iv/nbt2dict/README.md

 # nbt2dict

-Python C extension to effeciently decode NBT data into a dictionary
+Python C extension to efficiently decode NBT data into a dictionary.

 ### Installation
 ```